This page provides an overview of Paralympic Standing- and Sitting Volleyball

 Israel, Finland, Great Britain and Canada played for a medal in Standing Volleyball.
 Israel won the gold medal.

-At Standing Volleyball, 5 countries had registered : 1.
+For Standing Volleyball, 5 countries have entered with a final standing : 1.
 Israel, 2.
 Poland, 3.
 Germany, 4.
-England, 5.
-Egypt withdrew during the tournament.
+England, 5 Egypt (EGY withdraw).

 The final standings in Sitting were: 1.
 Netherlands, 2.
 Germany, 3.
 Sweden, 4.
 Finland, 5.
 Yugoslavia, 6.
 Norway, 7.
 USA, 8.
 Egypt